tpmccallum/AF-TEST/README.md

 ```

-# Localhost
+# Localhost App Logs

-These are timed curl commands but when executed the logs show approx 10ms:
+When executed, the logs show approx 10ms:

 ```
 [TIMING] example.com → 200 in 11ms
 ```

+# Localhost Curl

+These are time curl commands for the different endpoints of the app:

 ```
 $ curl -i -s -w "RTT: %{time_total}s\n" 127.0.0.1:3001